COVID-19 and Mental Health

 Mental Health Association of NJ (MHANJ)

 If you are feeling stressed, anxious or depressed due to COVID-19, please call NJ Mental Health Cares Helpline at 866.202.HELP (4357) for emotional support, guidance and mental health referrals as needed.
-Live assistance from trained professionals is available from 8:00am - 8:00pm seven days a week.
-You can email them at email@example.com if you prefer.
+If you prefer, you may communicate via text by texting NJHOPE to 51684.
+Either way, live assistance from trained professionals is available from 8:00am - 8:00pm seven days a week.
+You can also email them at firstname.lastname@example.org.
 Visit their website.

+Catholic Charities is also working in collaboration to provide Hope and Healing counseling services (see flyer in Spanish language.)
 A vast variety of virtual support and discussion groups are available to provide emotional support.
 These groups are for people from all walks of life including: Health care workers, caregivers, teachers, parents, adults, teenagers, baby boomers, Spanish-speaking, and many more.
-Learn more here.

 National Mental Health Association